• Skip to primary navigation

 Suzette Stitch

-If you want a stitch that looks fancy but doesn't take too much to learn, the Suzette stitch is for you!
-You can make an entire blanket using this single stitch, and it will still look adorable.
-This easy stitch pattern comes with a video tutorial and is appropriate for confident beginners.
+If you want a style that looks fancy but doesn’t take too much to learn, the Suzette stitch is for you!
+You can make an entire blanket with it, and it will still look adorable.
+Includes a video tutorial and is appropriate for confident beginners.

 Get the Pattern